-- a) This contest is a multi-task event for radio controlled gliders, which includes three tasks:

-- A) Duration

-- B) Distance

-- C) Speed

-- b) The combination of task A, B and C constitutes a round.
-A minimum of two rounds must be flown.
-Except at World and Continental Championships the last round may be incomplete, i.e. only one task or any combination of two tasks.
-In the case of a World Championships each competitor is entitled a minimum of five rounds subject to the provision of rule C17.2 (CGR).

-At the discretion of the organiser any task may be flown first in a scheduled round.
+- a) This contest is a multi-task event for radio controlled gliders, which includes three tasks: - A) Duration - B) Distance - C) Speed - b) The combination of task A, B and C constitutes a round.
+A minimum of one (1) round and one (1) task must be flown that the competition is valid.
+The result of a World or Continental Championship is valid if five (5) complete rounds are flown; if more than five (5) complete rounds are flown, see paragraph 5.3.2.8.
+Classification.
+At the discretion of the contest director, any task may be flown first in a scheduled round. - At the discretion of the organiser any task may be flown first in a scheduled round.
 In the case of unstable weather conditions, lack of time or technical issues it is possible fly task A or B of the following round before the task C of the current round.
 No other change of the schedule is allowed.
 The scheduled task must be completed.
-If the model is damaged during the predrawn task (A or B) the competitor is entitled to change the model for task C of the previous round.

-- c) Any single round must be completed with the same model aircraft, without any change of parts.
+If the model is damaged during the predrawn task (A or B) the competitor is entitled to change the model for task C of the previous round. - c) Any single round must be completed with the same model aircraft, without any change of parts.
 Only the addition of ballast (which must be located internally in the model aircraft and with which the model aircraft must conform to rule 5.3.1.3.) and/or change of angles of setting are allowed. - d) Variation of geometry or area is allowed if actuated at distance by radio control.